Originally posted by our partner, VineSpring

 - General ledger & chart of accounts: As shown in the illustration above, these records are vital for creating the balance sheets, income statements, and cash flow statements that help you evaluate your winery’s performance on an ongoing basis.

 - Report of Wine Premises Operations: When you diligently track inventory, production, and sales, filling out this report for the TTB becomes a much faster process.
-Inventory management software can even automate some of this for you.
+Winery inventory management software can even automate some of this for you.

 For that reason, many wineries seek out software that can help.
 While you may start out with spreadsheets, you’ll find that they rely on complicated formulas that can easily break, and sharing them among team members isn’t an easy process.
 Sure, you can share a Google Sheet, but how do you communicate work orders associated with them or show relevant team members where the numbers came from?
 Plus, it’s difficult to forecast your future needs and reconciliation with your accounting software at the end of each month can be a nightmare.